jkosik/crypto-trader/README.md

 - Support for multiple cryptocurrencies
 - Price monitoring and limit order placement
 - Automatic order cancellation when price limits are exceeded
+- Optional order editing after one leg is executed
 - Detailed logging and reporting

 ## What is spread trading